By Donna Fluss

-We enter the new decade with great momentum in technological innovation.
-Start-ups and large enterprises are investing billions in artificial intelligence (AI) and automation-based initiatives that are going to change the way we live our lives and conduct business over the next 10 – 20 years.
-Technologies that have been talked about for generations, such as self-driving cars, will alter the way people get around, making the argument for or against new transportation business models from companies such as Uber and Lyft merely a stepping stone to a vastly transformed future.
+We’ve entered the new decade with great momentum in technological innovation.
+Startups and large enterprises are investing billions in artificial intelligence (AI) and automation-based initiatives that will change the way we live our lives and conduct business over the next ten to twenty years.
+Technologies we’ve talked about for generations, such as self-driving cars, will alter the way people get around, making the argument for or against new transportation business models from companies such as Uber and Lyft merely a stepping-stone to a vastly transformed future.

-New automation and AI-enabled technology will deliver innovations that make it easier for companies to support the work/life balance requirements of Millennials and, looking to the future, Generation Z. As these capabilities enhance the customer and agent experience and improve productivity, adoption will be relatively swift.
+New automation and AI-enabled technology will deliver innovations that make it easier for companies to support the work/life balance requirements of millennials and, looking to the future, Generation Z. As these capabilities enhance the customer and agent experience and improve productivity, adoption will be swift.

-Smart technology will position companies to improve the customer experience, as long as the initiatives are combined with changes to outdated policies and procedures.
-One of the biggest impediments to delivering an outstanding customer experience, regardless of technology, is the conflicting goals of sales, service and marketing departments.
+Smart technology will position companies to improve the customer experience, provided the initiatives coincide with changes to outdated policies and procedures.
+One of the biggest impediments to delivering an outstanding customer experience, regardless of technology, is the conflicting goals of sales, service, and marketing.
 For digital transformation initiatives to succeed, enterprises must invest in reinventing their relationship with customers and employees, as much as updating their technology.